buggyrace/buggy-race-about/docs/teaching/the-report.md

 # Students' reports

 {: .todo}
-This isn't ready yet: the documentation is still being written.
+Some pages are not quite ready: the documentation is still being written! _(July 2023)_.

 {: .demo}
 See the [report page]({{site.content.demo_url}}/project/report).
 This is customised by the server's config settings.
+The instructions describe to students how to add the report to their editor app.

 The config settings that control the report are in the "Project" group of config settings: [configuring the project](../customising/project).